 But before you worry about how many days a week they are practicing, make sure they have all the tools to practice during the week.
 The key is preparation.

 One more note about practicing: it is usually a good idea for children to not take more than one day off from practicing at a time.
 The reason for this is simply that two full days of time away from their instrument will result in them forgetting much of what they were working on.
 They’ll get rusty.

-So if they practice 5 days a week, maybe instead taking the weekend off.
-Just skip one day during the week, and one day on the weekend.
+So if they practice 5 days a week, maybe instead of taking the weekend off, just skip one day during the week and one day on the weekend.